zozzzC/The-Chase-C-Edition/README.md

 The Chase C# Edition\The Chase C# Edition\bin\Debug\net6.0-windows
 ```

-If you cannot find the .EXE file, you may need to compile and run the source manually from Visual Studio, because I haven't had a way to include the bin files in the file upload.
+**If you cannot find the .EXE file, you may need to compile and run the source manually from Visual Studio.
+I will try to include the .exe file at some point.**

 Then you should find an application .EXE file: